MicrosoftDocs/memdocs/sccm/osd/deploy-use/create-bootable-media.md

 6. On the **Security** page, specify the following options:

     - **Enable unknown computer support**: Allow the media to deploy an OS to a computer that's not managed by Configuration Manager.
 There's no record of these computers in the Configuration Manager database.
-Unknown computers include the following types:

-        - A computer where the Configuration Manager client isn't installed

-        - A computer that's not imported into Configuration Manager

-        - A computer that's not discovered by Configuration Manager
+For more information, see [Prepare for unknown computer deployments](/sccm/osd/get-started/prepare-for-unknown-computer-deployments).

     - **Protect media with a password**: Enter a strong password to help protect the media from unauthorized access.
 When you specify a password, the user must provide that password to use the bootable media.